webprofusion/certify-docs/docs/certificate-process.md

 **Wildcard certificates require DNS validation, this is a requirement imposed by the Certificate Authority.**

 ### 2. Decide how to validate domains
 You will need to prove you control the domains you have added to your certificate.
-Only public domains can be validated automatically so intranet sites (hostname only with no domain etc e.g. SRVDEVAPP01) are not supported, however public domain names (like srvdevapp01.dev.domain.com) are fine.
+Only public domains can be validated automatically so intranet sites (where you have a private hostname only with no domain etc e.g. SRVDEVAPP01) are not supported, however public domain names (like srvdevapp01.dev.domain.com) are fine.

 You can validate using [HTTP validation (http-01)](http-validation.md) or [DNS Validation (dns-01)](dns/validation.md).